-I looked at the cell layout, and fill/vent ports, and simply rotated these batteries to port/stbd.
+I looked at the cell layout, and fill/vent ports, and simply rotated these batteries to port/starboard orientation.
 After that quick fix he never again had a single drop of spilled electrolyte.
-This may not be an easy fix on all boats as many builders really stiff you one this by using built in battery trays oriented incorrectly for flooded batteries.
+This may not be an easy fix on all boats as many builders really stuff you into a box, by using built in battery trays oriented incorrectly for flooded batteries.
 That bank lasted 5 or 6 years, after those first few days of spilling.
 After multiple years of replacing batteries almost annually the fix was actually pretty simple.
 I can’t say all the issues were related to the exposing of his battery plates, and chronically low electrolyte, but it certainly did not help any.

 This problem gets compounded with batteries that have “off set” fill caps meaning they are closer to the edge of the battery than the center.
 Orient offset cap batteries, in a bow/stern orientation, and you’ll have some real leakage issues on one particular tack.

 Exposing the plates, especially under charge or discharge, can lead to considerably shorter battery life.
 Is a failure immediate and catastrophic?
 No, but if the opportunity exists to orient them, more optimally, then it should be something you consider.
 Monohull sailboats should ideally have flooded batteries installed so as to minimize electrolyte spillage and to minimize or prevent the positive and negative plates from uncovering during normal sailing activities.

 It is important to note that battery manufacturers such as Trojan, actually weigh in on this.
 Trojan suggests a maximum angle of just 22 degrees for flooded batteries.
 This is really not enough for a typical mono-hull sailboat, so by simply rotating the batteries you can gain a bit more heel angle.
 If you race or keep your boat on ear a lot then a GEL, AGM or LiFePO4 battery can be a better choice.